joshyt100/joshyt100/README.md

 ## 💻 **What I'm Working On**
 🔹 **SideQuest** – A location-based questing app with **React Native, TypeScript, PostgreSQL**
 🔹 **Cover Letter Generator** – A Django-based tool for generating tailored cover letters
-🔹 **Member/Project Management System** – A React + FastAPI dashboard with Firebase integration

 ---